Vermont gov vetoes creating 24-hour wait period for handguns

 The move came after police arrested a teenager the day after the Parkland, Florida, high school shooting that left 17 people dead.
 Police said they stopped Jack Sawyer’s planned shooting at Fair Haven Union High School.

-Scott invoked that move in explaining his veto Monday.
+Scott invoked the previous bill in explaining his veto Monday.

 “Last year, I called for and signed a package of historic gun safety reforms because I believe they make schools, communities, families and individuals safer, while upholding Vermonters’ constitutional rights,” he said.